aws/amazon-ecs-cli/README.md

 In this example, we're storing credentials for a registry called `my-registry.example.com` and passing in the password with an environment variable. `container_names` is a list of the `service_names` in your Docker Compose project which need access to images in this registry.
 If you don't plan to use the output of `registry-creds up` to launch a task or service with `compose`, then you can leave this field empty.

 Other options:
-* To store credentials for multiple private registries, add additional (up to 10) registry names and their required details as a separate keys under `registry_credentials`.
+* To store credentials for multiple private registries, add additional (up to 10 total) registry names and their required details as separate keys under `registry_credentials`.
+  * Existing registry secrets from other regions can be included by specifying their `secrets_manager_arn` and associated `kms_key_id`.
+Creating or updating secrets must be done from within that region.
 * If you want to encrypt the AWS Secrets Manager secret for your registry with a custom KMS Key, then add the ARN, ID or Alias of the Key in the `kms_key_id` field.
 Otherwise, AWS Secrets Manager will use the default key in your account.
-* If you don't want to create Task Execution Role for these secrets, use the `--no-role` flag instead of specifying a role name.
+* If you don't want to create or update an IAM Task Execution Role for these secrets, use the `--no-role` flag instead of specifying a role name.
 * If you don't want to generate an output file for use with `compose` or for records purposes, use the `--no-output-file` flag.
 * If you want the output file to be created in a specific directory on your machine, you can specify it with the `--output-dir <value>` flag.
 Otherwise, the file will be created in your working directory.

 After creating the input file, run the `registry-creds up` command on the file and pass in the name of the new or existing Task Execution Role you want to use for the secrets: